horsto/OCTRON-GUI/README.md

 2. Download miniconda.
 Open your web browser and go to the official Miniconda download page: [Miniconda Download](https://docs.conda.io/en/latest/miniconda.html).
 Download and execute the installer for your operating system (Windows, macOS, or Linux).
 Then restart your terminal.

+3. Clone this repository and browse to the folder that you cloned it to (`cd "YOUR/CLONED/FOLDER"`)

-3. Create a new Conda environment called "octron" with Python version 3.11:
+4. Create a new Conda environment called "octron" with Python version 3.11:
     ```sh
-    conda create --name octron python=3.11 -y
+    conda env create -f environment.yaml
     ```
+    This will download CUDA packages matching the requested pytorch version automatically on windows and linux systems.

-4. Activate the new environment:
+5. Activate the new environment:
     ```sh
     conda activate octron
     ```
-5. Clone this repository and browse to the folder that you cloned it to
-6. Install OCTRON:
+6. Check the accessibility of GPU resources on your computer:
     ```sh
-    pip install -e .
-    ```
-    This installs the package and all the required libraries in "edit" mode.
-That means that if you change the code, at next execution of the plugin, it will run the newest (updated) version.
-7. Check the accessibility of GPU resources on your computer:
-    ```sh
     python test_gpu.py
     ```

 ## Usage
+1. Browse to the folder that you cloned this repository to.
-1. Activate the new environment:
+2. Activate the new environment:
     ```sh
     conda activate octron
     ```